jehna/ga-lite/README.md

 If you'd like to contribute, please fork the repository and use a feature branch.
 Pull requests are warmly welcome.

+Note: Do not add the `dist/` folder files to your pull request, as the master branch should have the most up-to-date version's build files included.
+The new versions will be automatically fetched by `jsdelivr` to the CDN.

 ### Motivation

 This project was born, because it is currently impossible to use Google Analytics'